top of page

 Julia Website.JPG

 Julia Labricciosa (she/her) was a SPOONS team research assistant during her 4th year as a Health Sciences Student in the Child Health Specialization at McMaster University, Canada.
+She has subsequently completed a post-degree training in Nursing.

 During her 8 months as a research assistant at SPOONS, with Kate Taplin (see below) and with mentorship from McKerracher, Julia co-ran a systematic review, which aims to investigate the extent to which housing and food insecurity intersect to affect pregnancy health outcomes.
 The systematic review protocol can be found here.
 Julia and Kate have presented the preliminary results of this review at the 2022 McMaster University Child Health Conference, where they won an award for best student-led research, as well as at the DOHaD World Congress in Vancouver, BC.
 The team is now developing a manuscript based on Julia and Kate's data collection and analyses.